Thoseyearsbrian/Aegis/README.md

   <a href="https://github.com/Thoseyearsbrian/Aegis/blob/main/SurgeAegis/Docs/zh-CN/README.md"><b>【中文文档点此进入】</b></a>
 </p>

-A high-performance rule set specifically designed for Surge, focusing on application-layer and transport-layer defenses.
-It covers threats such as DNS poisoning, APT command-and-control infrastructure, SDK telemetry, backdoor communications, and malicious C2 servers.
-The project also extends to blocking global advertising and tracking domains, aiming to achieve precise identification and efficient blocking of local traffic on iOS and macOS devices.
+A high-performance rule set for Surge, focusing on application and transport layer defenses.
+It blocks DNS poisoning, APT C2 infrastructure, SDK telemetry, and malicious backdoor traffic.
+Also includes global ad/tracker blocking for precise and efficient local traffic filtering on iOS and macOS.

 ## **Project Background**